shibichakkaravarthy/100DaysOfCode/log.md

 **Thoughts:** Learned a new way of passing aurguments to an onChange event! this will be very useful for me

 **Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'.

-### Day 6: February 13, 2019

-**Today's Progress**: Added an Add Product Button in Inventory and creted some EndPoints in the backend.

-**Thoughts:** Nothing New!

-**Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'.

-### Day 7: February 14, 2019

-**Today's Progress**: Created a Database for the App **Thoughts:** Learned about Fetch and Promises in more detail.
-Today I was taught that even a silly mistake which escapes from our eyes can make the App to behave like a Madman :@

-**Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'.